misudashi/systems/2 CAPS/Japanese/Japanese Reports/WJR2.md

 Anyway, after a bit of tests and of searching, I decided I would set my daily limit to 10 new cards to avoid burning out.
 At most, I should have from 30 to 50 minutes of daily Anki which should be fine, given that I will also have a lot to do on the side.
 If I ever feel like doing more Japanese, I will simply spend a little more time on other ressources such as Tae Kim's Grammar guide, or Duolingo.

 What I will probably be doing is actually to firstly finish this deck, in about 200 days from now.
 Then, I will probably switch on the 2k/6k deck.
 It sounds like a good idea.

+It takes me around 30 minutes per day, which I think is quite alright given that I also have to read a few pages of Tae Kim's grammar guide.

+### Tae Kim
+I'm only at the 66th page out of 353, so even simply reading through it probably will bit a bit longer than I expected.
+Though, I do learn a lot of things every time I get back into it.
+It is half fun, half un-fun in my opinion because I would prefer reading actual books, but at the same time I enjoy suffering.
+I will probably finish it at the end of September.

 ----
 - Next Japanese Review : This is the current WJR